Skip to main content

 Host

-With service principal authentication, you create a service user within your account, grant the user permissions to a workspace, and then generate a client ID and secret pair for that service user.
+With service principal authentication, a service user is created within the account, the user is granted permissions to a workspace, and then a client ID and secret pair is generated for that service user.
 This component uses that key pair to authenticate with workspaces that the service account has been granted permissions to.
 This is the best practice for authenticating with the Databricks REST API.

 1. Create the service principal

-1. Open https://accounts.cloud.databricks.com/users.
+1. Open Databricks Users.
 Under the Service principals tab select Add service principal.

 2. Give the service principal any name and click Add.

-2. Grant the service principal permission to your workspace
+2. Grant the service principal permission to the workspace

-1. Navigate to https://accounts.cloud.databricks.com/workspaces and select your workspace
+1. Navigate to Databricks Workspaces and select the workspace.

-3. Search for the service principal you created and grant the permission Admin.
+3. Search for the service principal created above and grant the permission Admin.

 3. Generate a key pair for the service principal